DataHenHQ/documentations/source/how_tos.rst

    $ hen scraper update <scraper_name> --browsers N

-NOTE: Keep in mind that this will only take effect when a new scrape job is created.
+NOTE: Keep in mind that this will only take effect when a new scrape job is created if you set this up at scraper level.

 Changing an existing scrape job’s worker count
 ==============================================